dmakarau/CryptoCurrenciesApp/README.md

 ---

-Built as a learning resource for iOS networking and modern Swift development patterns.
+Built as a learning resource for iOS networking, pagination patterns, and modern Swift development techniques.